-We are now planning a Phase 2 study of ciforadenant in a triplet combination with pembrolizumab and lenvatinib.
-We plan to do this study with the Kidney Cancer Consortium.
+We are now planning a Phase 1b/2 clinical trial of ciforadenant in a triplet combination with ipilimumab, and nivolumab.
+We plan to conduct this clinical trial with the Kidney Cancer Consortium.
 The trial is planned to enroll approximately 60 patients.
-The endpoint goal will be to show that 35% or more of the patients achieve deep tumor responses, defined as greater than 80% reduction of tumor volume.
-This compares to historical levels of 20% of patients achieving a deep response with pembro plus TKIs.
-The adenosine signature biomarker will also be evaluated.
+The endpoint of the trial is deep response rate defined as greater than 50% reduction of tumor volume.
+Deep response rates in renal cell cancer have been found to correlate with long term progression free survival.
+The adenosine signature biomarker will also be evaluated in tumor biopsy specimens.